ankursingh018/Feedback-and-Survey-Management-System/README.md

-# Surveya - Survey and Feedback Management System
+# Smart Survey - Survey and Feedback Management System

 **Surveya** is a role-based web application that allows organizations to create, distribute, and analyze surveys.
 Built with HTML, CSS, JavaScript (Frontend), Node.js and Express (Backend), and MongoDB (Database), it provides a robust feedback management solution.